 Heat vs. Knicks Injury Report Today - May 6

-As they prepare for Game 3 of the second round of the NBA playoffs against the New York Knicks (47-35), the Miami Heat (44-38) will be monitoring five players on the injury report.
-The game starts at 3:30 PM ET on Saturday, May 6 at FTX Arena.
+Heading into Game 3 of the second round of the NBA playoffs against the New York Knicks (47-35), the Miami Heat (44-38) currently are monitoring five players on the injury report.
+The game tips at 3:30 PM ET on Saturday, May 6 at FTX Arena.

 Watch Heat vs. Knicks with Fubo!

-The teams square off again after the Knicks defeated the Heat 111-105 on Tuesday.
-Jalen Brunson's team-leading 30 points led the Knicks to the win.
-Caleb Martin had 22 points for the Heat.
+On Tuesday when these two teams last played, the Knicks took down the Heat 111-105.
+Jalen Brunson led the Knicks to the victory with a team-leading 30 points.
+Caleb Martin scored 22 points in the Heat's loss.

 Heat vs Knicks Additional Info